"Walking Together to Advance Diversity, Equity, and Inclusion"

 Trent Semans Center for Health Education, Learning Hall

 Come and learn how to distinguish bullying from other behaviors, understand factors that contribute to bullying/harassment and how risk factors can be ameliorated.
 Learn strategies for addressing the experience of witnessing or being bullied/harassed.
 Open-up the conversation to include at-risk individuals.

 What’s Best for Breasts?
 A Conversation with Duke Clinicians

 Trent Semans Center Grand Hall

-Hot topics will include: breast imaging, genetic testing, breast cancer risk assessment, women’s health, diet/nutrition, breast cancer prevention, breast cancer 101, and more!
+Hot topics will include: breast health basics, breast imaging, genetic testing, breast cancer risk assessment and prevention, women’s health, diet/nutrition, breast cancer 101, and more!

 Color of Education: An Evening with Nikole Hannah-Jones